v1kstrand/triton_flash_attention/README.md

 * Fused support for:
   * RoPE
   * Continuous position bias (CPB)
-* Better autotuning across a wider range of shapes and GPUs.

 ### License
 This project is licensed under the MIT License.